Slayer95/aura-bot/CLI.md

 This option is equivalent to ``<map.hosting.name_filter.unsafe_handler>`` in map configuration

+## \`--on-broadcast-error \<ACTION\>\`

+This parameter customizes behavior when a game fails to be announced in one of the connected PvPGN realms.

+**Options:**

+- ignore: No action taken.
+- exit-main-error: If a game cannot be announced in one of the main PvPGN realms, the game lobby is closed.
+- exit-empty-main-error: If a game with no users cannot be announced in one of the main PvPGN realms, the game lobby is closed.
+- exit-any-error: If a game cannot be announced in one of the connected PvPGN realms, the game lobby is closed.
+- exit-empty-any-error: If a game with no users cannot be announced in one of the connected PvPGN realms, the game lobby is closed.
+- exit-max-errors: If a game cannot be announce in any of the connected PvPGN realms, the game lobby is closed.

+This option is equivalent to ``<hosting.realm_broadcast.error_handler>`` in `config.ini`

+This option is equivalent to ``<map.hosting.realm_broadcast.error_handler>`` in map configuration

 ## \`--hide-ign-started\`

 This parameter customizes whether Aura will obfuscate players names after the game starts.